Kopernik Observatory & Science Center: Kopernik Astronomical Society

 The Observatory is also the home of the Kopernik Astronomical Society (KAS), a group of dedicated observational astronomers.
 The Kopernik Astronomical Society's (KAS) mission is to provide the Binghamton, NY area with resources to those who are interested in astronomy, space, and science collaboration.
 This is accomplished by providing support for the Kopernik Observatory and Science Center through volunteerism, hosting public outreach events, education programs, and by sharing experiences and information to anyone who might have a question.
 In addition to outreach, the KAS embarks on adventures for astronomical observation through field trips to dark sky parks, conferences, star parties, as well as observation sessions at Kopernik Observatory.

-The Society meets the 1st Wednesdays of each month.
+The society meets the 1st Wednesday of each month.
 Meetings start at 7 pm and last about one hour, followed by observing (if clear).
 These meetings consist of an overview of next month's events, equipment issues, and observing tips.